kevinkace/svg-mask-map/readme.md

 # SVG Transparency Mask and Image Map

 This is my first post of this nature.
-It describes combining a few different capabilities of SVG, namely transparency masks (smaller than PNGs), CSS transitions, positioning elements within an SVG using CSS `transform`, and SVG `path`s for an image map.
+It describes combining a few different capabilities of SVG, namely transparency masks, CSS transitions, positioning elements within an SVG using CSS `transform`, and using `path`s for an image map.

 I hope you enjoy it, and if you see any improvements (technical or otherwise) please comment.